Purpose of privacy notice

-We keep a permanent attendance register via our online scheduler, Acuity Scheduling, and also using Microsoft Excel and Microsoft OneDrive, which records all appointments for patients attending our clinic to keep a record of when you were treated for tax purposes and to secure potential evidence in the event of a criminal prosecution, civil litigation, insurance claim or complaint to our regulatory body, the British Acupuncture Council.
+We keep a permanent attendance register via our online scheduler, Acuity Scheduling, and also using Microsoft Excel, which records all appointments for patients attending our clinic to keep a record of when you were treated for tax purposes and to secure potential evidence in the event of a criminal prosecution, civil litigation, insurance claim or complaint to our regulatory body, the British Acupuncture Council.

-We may use your date of birth, stored using Microsoft Excel and Microsoft OneDrive, to help identify patients with the same name or initials to avoid mistakes being made as to safe and appropriate treatment, for identification purposes if referring a patient to another health practitioner, and for identification purposes if writing to a registered medical practitioner so that they correctly identify the patient.
+We may use your date of birth, stored using Microsoft Excel, to help identify patients with the same name or initials to avoid mistakes being made as to safe and appropriate treatment, for identification purposes if referring a patient to another health practitioner, and for identification purposes if writing to a registered medical practitioner so that they correctly identify the patient.

-We use your presenting conditions and symptoms, stored using Microsoft Excel and Microsoft OneDrive, reported by you for the purposes of making a full traditional diagnosis, formulating treatment strategy and treatment planning.
+We use your presenting conditions and symptoms, stored using Microsoft Excel, reported by you for the purposes of making a full traditional diagnosis, formulating treatment strategy and treatment planning.

-We use any relevant medical, personal and family history you have told us, stored using Microsoft Excel and Microsoft OneDrive, for making a full traditional diagnosis, formulating treatment strategy and treatment planning.
+We use any relevant medical, personal and family history you have told us, stored using Microsoft Excel, for making a full traditional diagnosis, formulating treatment strategy and treatment planning.

-We use your GP’s name and address, stored using Microsoft Excel and Microsoft OneDrive, in the event that we need to contact your GP including in an emergency and because it is a mandatory requirement in the British Acupuncture Code of Professional Conduct.
+We use your GP’s name and address, stored using Microsoft Excel, in the event that we need to contact your GP including in an emergency and because it is a mandatory requirement in the British Acupuncture Code of Professional Conduct.

-We record and use any information and advice that we have given, stored using Microsoft Excel and Microsoft OneDrive, especially when referring patients to any other health professional, to help you to receive the most appropriate treatment and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.
+We record and use any information and advice that we have given, stored using Microsoft Excel, especially when referring patients to any other health professional, to help you to receive the most appropriate treatment and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.

-We record any decisions made in conjunction with you, stored using Microsoft Excel and Microsoft OneDrive, to help you to receive the most appropriate treatment and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.
+We record any decisions made in conjunction with you, stored using Microsoft Excel, to help you to receive the most appropriate treatment and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.

-We keep accident records for any patients, visitors or staff, stored using Microsoft Excel and Microsoft OneDrive, who are involved in accidents at our clinic in accordance with UK Health and Safety legislation including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to comply with the law and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.
+We keep accident records for any patients, visitors or staff who are involved in accidents at our clinic in accordance with UK Health and Safety legislation including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to comply with the law and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.

 In the event of an adverse incident occurring to any of our patients we report the matter to the British Acupuncture Council and the our insurance company to enable the insurance company to deal with any potential claims and to help the British Acupuncture Council to develop its safe practice guidelines, as well as providing research data and information for the BAcC’s insurers and other interested parties.
 This is done using a combination of phone and email.
 Please note we are unable to send or receive encrypted emails so you should be aware that any emails we send or receive may not be protected in transit.